ptrpfa/CLI-ATM/README.md

 ## Getting Started
 ---
 1. Download all required [files and folders](#project-components) for this project.
-2. Ensure that you have `java` installed on your machine.
+2. Ensure that you have `java` (minimally Java 17) installed on your machine.
 Click [here](https://www.java.com/en/download/help/download_options.html) for installation instructions if they are not already installed.

 ## Program Usage
 ---